leifos-gmbh/ILIAS/components/ILIAS/MyStaff/PRIVACY.md

 - **Login** of the account.
-- **First Name**, **Last Name**, **E-Mail**, and **Organisational Units** of the account, only if the corresponding **personal profile field** is set to 'Searchable' via the **User** component..
+- **First Name**, **Last Name**, **E-Mail**, and **Organisational Units** of the account, only if the corresponding **personal profile field** is set to 'Searchable' via the **User** component.
 - **Member Status** of the account in the course: 'Registered', 'Waiting List', 'Requested'
-- **Learning Progress** status of the account in the course, only if the learning progress is active on the installation, and the current account has the 'View learning progress of other users' position permission over the account in the course.
+- **Learning Progress** status of the account in the course.
+Only shown if learning progress is active on the installation, and the current account has the 'View learning progress of other users' position permission over the account in the course.